1947 NCAA tennis championships

-The 1947 NCAA Tennis Championships were the second annual tournaments to determine the national champions of NCAA men's collegiate tennis.
+The 1947 NCAA tennis championships were the second annual tournaments to determine the national champions of NCAA men's collegiate tennis.
+A total of three championships were contested: men's team, singles, and doubles.

 Matches were played during May 1947 in Los Angeles, California.
-A total of three championships were contested: men's team, singles, and doubles.
-The men's team championship was determined by total points earned in other events.

 The men's team championship was won by William & Mary, their first team national title.
 The Indians (10 points) finished six points ahead of Rice (4).
+The men's team championship was determined by total points earned in other events.

 The men's singles title was won by Gardner Larned, from William & Mary, and the men's doubles title went to Sam Match and Bob Curtis, from Rice.